danilshvalov/git-commit-ts-mode/README.md

   :mode "\\COMMIT_EDITMSG\\'")
 ```

+## Configuration

+### Max commit message size

+To specify the maximum allowed message size, use the `git-commit-ts-max-message-size` variable (default value is 72).
+If the specified limit is exceeded, the rest of the message will be highlighted using `git-commit-ts-overflow-face`.

 ### Magit integration

-To use `git-commit-ts-mode` in the Magit commit buffer, you need to change the
-value of the `git-commit-major-mode` variable, for example, as follows:
+To use `git-commit-ts-mode` in the Magit commit buffer, you need to change the value of the `git-commit-major-mode` variable, for example, as follows:

 ```elisp
 (setq git-commit-major-mode 'git-commit-ts-mode)